Geospatial-AI-DE/georapid-py/docs/source/index.rst

 Please, check out the `RapidAPI Account Creation and Management Guide <https://docs.rapidapi.com/docs/account-creation-and-settings>`__.

-Take a look at :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Start with the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::